Keir Starmer: Political positions

 Starmer is a member of the Fabian Society.
 He supports social ownership and investment in the UK's public services.
 He has remained committed to renationalising the railways and local bus services, the creation of a publicly owned energy company, and stricter regulation of water and energy companies.
 He advocates for reducing the voting age to 16, a change that is set to be implemented in the UK by the next general election.

 Starmer visits Trydan Gwyrdd Cymru Wind Farm with First Minister of Wales, Baroness Eluned Morgan in Carmarthenshire, to promote Great British Energy.

 Starmer has repeatedly emphasised the reform of public institutions (against a tax and spend approach), localism, and devolution.
 He has pledged to abolish the House of Lords, which he describes as "indefensible", during the first term of a Labour government and to replace it with a directly elected Assembly of the Regions and Nations, the details of which will be subject to scrutiny by public consultation.
 He criticised the Conservatives for creating peerages for "cronies and donors".
 Starmer tasked the former Labour prime minister Gordon Brown with recommending British constitutional reforms, whose report was published in 2022.
 Endorsed and promoted by Starmer, Brown's report recommended the abolition of the House of Lords, extending greater powers to local councils and mayors, and deeper devolution to the countries of the United Kingdom.
 Labour's 2024 election manifesto committed to the removal of the remaining hereditary peers from the chamber, setting a mandatory retirement age of 80, and beginning a consultation on replacing the Lords with a "more representative" body.
 A 2025 pre-conference Guardian editorial stated Starmer generally took an Anglo-American not European position, and had referenced the American centrist Abundance book and buzzword for developing prosperity by deregulation, rapid infrastructure development and market-led growth.

 Starmer strongly favours green policies to tackle climate change and decarbonise the British economy.
 He has committed to eliminate fossil fuels from the UK electricity grid by 2030.

 Starmer has supported policies to improve animal welfare.
-However, in his government's first year, campaigners criticised his government for failing to implement his proposals.
+In December 2025 and early 2026, Starmer's Defra announced a large suite of animal welfare changes, including bans on hen cages, pig farrowing crates, and low-welfare chicken breeds on farms.

 In a July 2024 statement to PinkNews ahead of the 2024 election, Starmer stated the Labour Party supported LGBT rights, including strengthening protections against hate crimes targeting members of the LGBT community, "modernising" the "intrusive and outdated" gender recognition framework, and a proposed, "trans-inclusive" ban on conversion therapy.
 After taking office, the Labour Party reiterated plans for the ban as part of the King's speech.